Class 24 D5005 / D5025 identity swap

 A more detailed analysis can be found at D5025, 5025, 24025, An unfinished investigation...........possibly now answered?

-Any further comments are welcomed.
+Any further comments would be welcomed by Peter Hall.
 Also, observations made of D5005 and D5025/5025 could proof useful in narrowing down the precise period when the identity swap took place.